There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - I have two large trees with mistletoe and wanted to know have to deal with removing them.

-- My young redbud tree has lost about half of its leaves after a month of drought and high temperatures.
-Will it recover on its own, or is there something I could do to help its recovery over the winter?
+- My young redbud lost half its leaves after drought and high temperatures.
+Will it recover, or how can I support its recovery through winter?

 - We have Trompensburg Japanese Maple that had red leaves when we got it three years ago.
 Now it has all green leaves.
 Why is this?